Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 - Create an empty HDRP project.
 - Drag the VegetationInstancer.unitypackage file inside the new HDRP project.
 - Make sure to install the **Burst** package and the **Collections** package if they are not installed already.
+- Open the testScene scene and double click the playerCamera object to see the example scene.

 Import in an existing project with megaworld (only works for megaworld 2.3 and later version) :